noodlecollie/v2mp/V2MP.md

                         |0000001111111000|
 ```

-In all scenarios for the `ASGN` instruction, `SR[Z]` is set if the resulting value in the destination register is zero; otherwise, it is cleared.

 If `PC` is incremented or decremented, and the increment or decrement respectively overflows or underflows `PC`, `SR[C]` is set; otherwise, it is cleared.
 In all other cases, where a value is simply assigned verbatim to a register, `SR[C]` is cleared.

-In all cases, all other bits in `SR` are cleared.
+In all cases described for this instruction, `SR[Z]` is set if the eventual value in the destination register is zero; otherwise, it is cleared.
+All other bits in `SR` are cleared.

 ### `3h`: Add (`ADD`)